Today we’re talking about brownies.

 You place the dish in the oven and set the timer for 44,45,46 minutes.

 Ice cream scoops and forks.

-Those much more disciplined wait.
+Those much more disciplined wait a few hours.

-Bites of toffee.
+Bites of chocolate chips and toffee.

 The world can disintegrate in the background and so long as you have these brownies everything will be alright.